Do you have what you need to rent a U-Haul?

 How old do you have to be to rent a U-Haul?

-U-Haul requires its customers to be 16 years old to rent a trailer and at least 18 years old to rent a U-Haul moving truck.
+The truck rental company says customers must be 16-years-old to rent a trailer and at least 18-years-old to rent a moving truck.
+They must also have a valid driver's license.

 A valid driver’s license is required to rent a truck.
 It can be from: